 UBER or Bolt

 The second recommended option is taking an Uber or Bolt.
-Uber is now a reliable service which is becoming much more popular than regular taxis.
+Uber is now a reliable service that is becoming much more popular than regular taxis.
 Uber drivers are usually waiting within a 5-minute distance of the airport, so the waiting times are short.
-But during peak times it can take up to 15 minutes before a car arrives.
+But during peak times, it can take up to 15 minutes before a car arrives.
 The cost with UberX is just around €15.
-For UberX you get assigned mostly smaller compact cars, which are fine for max. four travellers with two bags (for comfort with bags recommended only for two travellers).
+For UberX, you get assigned mostly smaller compact cars, which are fine for max.
+Four travellers with two bags (for comfort with bags recommended only for two travellers).
 For Uber Select, you get ordinary larger cars, most fine for four passengers with three bags, and the price is slightly higher than Uber X. Uber Black is for luxury rides with a professional driver, where you get assigned cars like Audi A6 or Mercedes E-class for a price of approx. €35.
 The disadvantage of using Uber or Bolt compared to Prague Airport Transfers is you need to wait for your car and sometimes chase it in the parking lot.
-It is important to note that the drivers’ quality as well as vehicle models vary significantly, but the highest risk is that prices may go up during the rush hours and sometimes you will end up paying more for an old, small car compared to the classic taxi.
+It is important to note that the drivers’ quality and vehicle models vary significantly.
+Still, the highest risk is that prices may go up during the rush hours, and sometimes you will end up paying more for an old, small car compared to the classic taxi.
 Bolt offers similar pricing to Uber but only two car types: Bolt and Comfort.
 Pricing and cars are very similar to UBER.
 Most drivers work for both applications.

-If saving money is important and travel time and comfort are not top priorities, the cheapest option to get from Prague Airport is by public transport, which is very cost-effective and quite easy to use.
-The bus stops are in front of each terminal (just follow bus signs).
+If saving money is important and travel time and comfort are not top priorities, the cheapest option to get from Prague Airport is by public transport, which is very cost-effective and easy to use.
+The bus stops are in front of each terminal (follow bus signs).
 A single ticket valid for 90 minutes costs 32 CZK (about €1,30) and is transferable – meaning you can use it for the bus, tram or metro.
-If you carry larger bags like suitcases, you might need an extra ticket, which costs half of the price of your ordinary ticket 16 CZK.
+If you carry larger bags like suitcases, you might need an extra ticket, which costs half of the price of your ordinary ticket, 16 CZK.
 Most convenient is bus no. 119, which terminates at Nádraží Veleslavín and from there you can transfer to metro line A, in the direction of the Depo Hostivař.
-According to the address where you need to go, you might continue to downtown and get off either at Malostranská (Lesser Town), Staroměstská (Old Town) or at Můstek (New Town).
-The bus goes in intervals every 6 to 8 minutes and operates from 4:23 am to 23:42 pm every day.
-Another option is to take the bus no. 100, which goes to Zlíčín (metro line B), or bus number 191 which goes directly to Anděl in Smíchov district.
+According to the address where you need to go, you might continue to downtown and get off either at Malostranská (Lesser Town), Staroměstská (Old Town) or Můstek (New Town).
+The bus goes in intervals every 6 to 8 minutes and operates from 4:23 am to 11:42 pm every day.
+Another option is to take bus no. 100, which goes to Zlíčín (metro line B), or bus number 191, which goes directly to Anděl in Smíchov district.